 The roles you are applying for must be:

 - a minimum of 25 hours per week, for 6 months

 - paid at least the National Minimum Wage for their age group

 - should not require people to undertake extensive training before they begin the job placement

-Each application should include how you will help the participants to develop their skills and experience, including:
+Each application should include how you, or someone on your behalf, will help the participants to develop their skills and experience, including: